specify/webportal-installer/README.md

 3. Copy the zip files into the `specify_exports` directory in this directory.
 The copied files should be given names that are suitable for use in URLs; so no spaces, capital letters, slashes or other problematic characters.
-E.g. `kufish.zip`
+E.g. `kufish.zip` (In this case CORENAME would be `kufish` - name of the exported archive without the file extension)
 4. Build the SOLR app: `make clean && make`.
 5. Copy the solr core to the solr installation: mkdir ../solr-7.5.0/server/solr/[CORENAME]